deeme/deeme.github.io/posts/technology/nextcloud/index.md

     # here as the fallback means that Nginx always exhibits the desired behaviour
     # when a client requests a path that corresponds to a directory that exists
     # on the server.
 In particular, if that directory contains an index.php file,
-    # that file is correctly served; if it doesn't, then the request is passed to
+    # that file is correctly served; if it doesn&#39;t, then the request is passed to
     # the front-end controller.
-This consistent behaviour means that we don't need
+This consistent behaviour means that we don&#39;t need
     # to specify custom rules for certain paths (e.g. images and other assets,
     # `/updater`, `/ocm-provider`, `/ocs-provider`), and thus
     # `try_files $uri $uri/ /index.php$request_uri`